Frequently Asked Questions

 If you have a great idea but don't have a business plan, you can receive assistance at your local Illinois Small Business Development Center.

 Advantage Illinois programs have been designed to accelerate credit distribution by helping lenders manage the risks inherent in lending to small and start-up companies.
-The goal is to ensure timely, and an increased number of, private investments.
+The goal is to ensure timely and an increased number of private investments.

 To expedite processing, applicants should make every effort to ensure that their applications are complete and include all supporting documentation, as applicable.